codeanzh/Disease-Predictor/README.md

 # Disease-Predictor-API
-A simple Machine Learning and Deep Learning based API and WEB APP using TFLite for production
+A simple Machine Learning and Deep Learning based API and WEB APP using TFLite for Disease Prediction